‘Day Without Immigrants’: Protest closes restaurants in US

 PHILADELPHIA (AP) — The heart of Philadelphia’s Italian Market was uncommonly quiet.
 Fine restaurants in New York, San Francisco and the nation’s capital closed for the day.
-Grocery stores, food trucks, coffee shops and taco joints in places like Chicago, Los Angeles and Boston shut down.
+Grocery stores, food trucks, coffee shops, diners and taco joints in places like Chicago, Los Angeles and Boston shut down.

-Immigrants around the U.S. stayed home from work and school Thursday to demonstrate how important they are to America’s economy and way of life, and many businesses closed in solidarity, in a nationwide protest called A Day Without Immigrants.
+Immigrants around the U.S. stayed home from work and school Thursday to demonstrate how important they are to America’s economy, and many businesses closed in solidarity, in a nationwide protest called A Day Without Immigrants.

-The boycott was aimed squarely at President Donald Trump’s efforts to crack down on immigration, legal and illegal, by such means as a wall at the Mexican border.
+The boycott was aimed squarely at President Donald Trump’s efforts to step up deportations, build a wall at the Mexican border and close the nation’s doors to many travelers.
 Organizers said they expected thousands to participate or otherwise show support.

+“I fear every day whether I am going to make it back home.
+I don’t know if my mom will make it home,” said Hessel Duarte, a 17-year-old native of Honduras who lives in Austin, Texas, with his family and skipped class at his high school to take part in one of several rallies held around the country.
+Duarte said he arrived in the U.S. at age 5 to escape gang violence.

 The protest even reached into the U.S. Capitol, where a Senate coffee shop was among the eateries that were closed as employees did not show up at work.

+Shea Frederick, who owns a small construction company in Baltimore, showed up at 7 a.m. at a home he is renovating and found that he was all alone, with a load of drywall ready for install.
+He soon understood why: His crew, five immigrants, called to say they weren’t coming to work.
+They were joining the protests.

+There were no immediate estimates of how many students stayed home in various cities.
+Many student absences may not be excused, and some people who skipped work will lose a day’s pay or perhaps even their jobs.
+But organizers and participants argued the cause was worth it.

-Marcela Ardaya-Vargas, who is from Bolivia and now lives in Falls Church, Virginia, pulled her son out of school to take him to a Day Without Immigrants march in Washington.
+Marcela Ardaya-Vargas, who is from Bolivia and now lives in Falls Church, Virginia, pulled her son out of school to take him to a march in Washington.

 “When he asked why he wasn’t going to school, I told him because today he was going to learn about immigration,” she said, adding: “Our job as citizens is to unite with our brothers and sisters.”